spyke/spyke/TUTORIAL.md

 data in several ways: using the slider widget in the main window; entering a time point in microseconds in the edit box near the middle top; clicking the start and end buttons on either side of the edit box; or clicking on the timepoint you want to center on in any of the voltage data windows.
+You can also scale voltage and time with `Ctrl+Scrollwheel` and `Shift+Scrollwheel` respectively.
 Now, toggle all 3 voltage data windows in the toolbar to hide them and tidy up the GUI before we go and detect some spikes.
 Note that even when the data windows are hidden, the `.srf` file remains open.

 4. Press the `Detect` button in the Detect tab.
 This will run spike detection on the entire file, given the current detection settings.